-The Dolce Postgraduate Fellowship at Iona College Counseling Center is a paid fellowship that may be done as a full-time, 12-month appointment, or as a part-time, two-year appointment.
+The Dolce Postgraduate Fellowship at Iona University Counseling Center is a paid fellowship that may be done as a full-time, 12-month appointment, or as a part-time, two-year appointment.
 New graduates of doctoral programs in Clinical Psychology, Counseling Psychology, and School/Clinical Psychology, and of Masters’ programs in Mental Health Counseling, are eligible to apply for the Fellowship.

 The Dolce Postgraduate Fellowship offers Fellows the opportunity to expand the breadth of their clinical skills while earning the necessary supervised hours toward New York State licensure.
 In a caring, balanced environment, Fellows deliver individual counseling services addressing a broad range of clinical needs, with group and outreach work focused specifically neurodivergent students, including Autism Spectrum Disorders.

 The Iona University Counseling Center is a comprehensive mental health clinic, specializing in services for emerging adults.
 Our services are available to all undergraduate and graduate students matriculating at Iona University.

 The Counseling Center provides individual psychotherapy, crisis intervention, consultation, specialized clinical services for substance abuse and interpersonal violence, and outreach programs addressing a wide variety of concerns to the College community.

 The Counseling Center remains deeply committed to providing excellent clinical training in a nurturing, mentoring environment.
 Our multidisciplinary staff, trained in a variety of treatment modalities, provide high-quality supervision encouraging trainees to hone their skills and expand upon their personal styles.
 Staff members make themselves available to trainees whenever the need to consult arises, and prioritize their questions and concerns.